gloriapul/hobby_sprout/context/design/concepts/MilestoneTracker/testing.md/steps/file.ac78d5a2.md

 export default class MilestoneTrackerConcept {
   private goals: Collection<GoalDoc>;
   private steps: Collection<StepDoc>;
-  private llm: GeminiLLM; // LLM is an internal utility, not an action argument
+  private llm: LLMService; // LLM is an internal utility, now typed by interface for testability

-  constructor(private readonly db: Db) {
+  // Constructor now accepts an optional LLMService for dependency injection during testing. constructor(private readonly db: Db, llmService?: LLMService) {
     this.goals = this.db.collection(PREFIX + "goals");
     this.steps = this.db.collection(PREFIX + "steps");
-    this.llm = new GeminiLLM(); // Initialize LLM instance
+    // Use provided LLMService for testing, or default to GeminiLLM for production. this.llm = llmService || new GeminiLLM();
   }

   /**